qijinshe/nimo-markdown-cv/index.md

 {% include cv-contact.html %}
 ## **Introduction**
 This is Qijin She, a Master Student at National University of Defense Technology.
+<br><br>

 My research interests are in Reinforcement learning, Computer graphics and Robotics, with a focus on applying learning methods to robotic manipulation and animation generation.

 ## **Education**